dnmelais/BLUEZONES_ASSESSMENT_WEBSITE/README.md

 ## How to Run the Project
 1. Clone the GitHub repository.
 2. Open the index.html file in your preferred web browser.
-3. Explore the Blue Zones Map, take the survey, learn about the Blue Zones Project, and discover information about countries using the Rest Countries API.
+3. Explore the Blue Zones Map and search bar, take the survey, learn about the Blue Zones Project, and discover information about countries using the Rest Countries API.

 ## Features Implementation
 **Analyze data that is stored in arrays, objects, sets, or maps and display information about it in your app:**